Taxation of international executives

 Under the Belgian expatriate special income tax regime, first arrival costs (duly justified with invoices) are to be considered as costs proper to the employer (no ceiling applicable) under certain conditions.

-Please note that the expenses related to the purchase of items that an expatriate might take back to his/her home country after his/her assignment (furniture, home appliances, and so on) do not qualify for the exemption.
+Please note that the expenses related to the purchase of items that an expatriate might take back to their home country/territory after their assignment (furniture, home appliances, and so on) do not qualify for the exemption.

 For residents, salary earned from working abroad should be reported and might be exempted with progression depending on the applicable double tax treaty.